magnesj/ResInsight/docs/WellLogsAndPlots.md

 Well log plots can be created in several ways:

-1. Right click a wellpath or a simulation well, either in the **Project Tree** or in the 3D-view.
+1. Right-click a wellpath or a simulation well, either in the **Project Tree** or in the 3D-view.
    Select **New Well Log Extraction Curve**.
    A new plot with a single **Track** and a **Curve** is created.
 The curve is setup to match the selected Well trajectory, active case, and result.
-2. Right click the empty area below all the items in the **Project Tree**.
+2. Right-click the empty area below all the items in the **Project Tree**.
    Select **New Well Log Plot**.
    A plot is created with one **Track** and an empty **Curve**.
-3. Right click a LAS-file channel in the **Project Tree**.
+3. Right-click a LAS-file channel in the **Project Tree**.
    Select **Add to New Plot**.
    A new plot with a single **Track** and a **Curve**  displaying the selected LAS-file channel is created.